build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

     });
     const deployStage = pipeline.addStage(deploy);
 ```
 Here, we are providing custom values for the `minSize`, and `maxSize`.
-We are using the **default** `instanceType` and `environment name` defined in the CDK stack.
+We are using the **default** `instanceTypes` and `environment name` defined in the CDK stack.
 If you want to add another stage to the pipeline, make sure to add a custom value for `envName` to differentiate the Beanstalk environments.

 All we have to do now is to commit and push this, and the pipeline will automatically reconfigures itself to add the new stage and deploy to it.
 Let's run `npm run build` first to make sure there are no typos.